TuffyCoder/ScriptGuard/README.md

     Make changes, test in your browser, and submit pull requests.
 🤝 Contributing

-ScriptGuard is fully open‑source under the MIT License.
+ScriptGuard is fully open‑source under the GPLv3 License.

 Contribution Rules

     No telemetry